 Doug recommended that I write a post examining the reasons people stay in marriages after affairs.
 Now, the intention of this post is not to be political or to take political sides.
 The reason Doug recommended this post is because both Trump and Hillary have been involved in affairs, with one being the wayward spouse and the other being the betrayed spouse.

 The interesting thing about Hillary is that she is a symbol for many educated, professional women and she has lived the dichotomy that many face between being a wife and mother and being a professional woman.
-But, she has also faced what around 70% of women face— living through the utter destruction of hearth and home caused by an unfaithful husband.
-(Around 50% of female partners betray men.)
+But, she has also faced what around 70% of women face— living through the utter destruction of hearth and home caused by an unfaithful spouse.
 To make matters worse, Hillary’s professional and personal life is fodder for numerous gossip magazines.

 Hillary might be the next President and if that were to happen, Bill would be the first “First Husband.”
 She will be the former “First Wife” who now calls all the shots as President.
 But, the most interesting part is that she will be the first President who has decided to stay with her adulterous spouse.